-matter

-Carrying value of exploration assets Note 10

-n accordance with AASB 6 Exploration for and Evaluation of Mineral Resources , the Group capitalises all exploration and evaluation expenditure, including acquisition costs and subsequently applies the cost model after recognition.
-Out audit focussed on the Group's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the most significant assets of the Group.
-We planned our work to address he audit risk that the capitalised expenditure may no onger meet the recognition criteria of the standard.
-In addition, we considered it necessary to assess whether acts and circumstances existed to suggest that the carrying amount of the exploration and evaluation asset may exceed its recoverable amount. limited to the following: We obtained an understanding of the key processes associated with management's review of the carrying values of each area of interest; We considered the Directors' assessment of potential indicators of impairment; We obtained evidence that the Group has current rights to tenure of its areas of interest; We enquired with management,
+Our audit focussed on the Group's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the most significant assets of the Group.

+We planned our work to address the audit risk that the capitalised expenditure may no longer meet the recognition criteria of the standard.
+In addition, we considered it necessary to assess whether facts and circumstances existed to suggest that the carrying amount of the exploration and evaluation asset may exceed its recoverable amount.

-How our audit addressed the key audit
+How our audit addressed the key audit matter